NRC Program — Updated June 2026

 IRAP Funding Canada — What the Brochure Doesn't Tell You

-Canada's largest R&D grant program funds ~3,362 companies per year from a $414M budget.
+Canada's largest R&D grant program paid $393.1M to 3,136 SMEs in 2024-25.
 First-timers typically receive $75K–$200K, not the $10M headline.
-This guide covers the four streams, real timelines, and honest numbers.
+This guide covers the four streams, real timelines, and honest numbers — and our 60-second quiz shows you exactly which programs fit your business.

 Complete the 2-minute Precision Match quiz — get your free Funding Roadmap